DevExpress/testcafe/README.md

 testcafe chrome test1.js
 ```

-TestCafe will open the browser and start test execution in it.
+TestCafe opens the browser and starts executing the test.

 > Important!
-Make sure to keep the browser tab that is running tests active.
+Make sure to stay in the browser tab that is running tests.
 > Do not minimize the browser window.
+Tests are not guaranteed to execute correctly
-Inactive tabs and minimized browser windows
-> switch to a lower resource consumption mode where tests are not guaranteed to execute correctly.
+> in inactive tabs and minimized browser windows because they switch to a lower resource consumption mode.

 ### Viewing the Results

-By default TestCafe outputs the results into command shell.
+TestCafe outputs the results into a command shell by default.
+See [Reporters](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/reporters.html).
-For more information see [Reporters](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/reporters.html).
+for more information.
 You can also use [plugins](#plugins) to customize the reports.

 ![Test Report](docs/articles/images/report.png)